 - Teams can be made up of any number of dancers, including just one; you may also use props to adapt to the rules of physical distancing

 - Under 18s must have the permission of a parent/guardian to take part

 Download and share the competition flyer to get your friends on board!

 Don’t worry about your filming skills, as this will not be part of the judging criteria.
 The video must be clear, with good audio – think about using a camera on a tripod or a high quality smart phone with an extremely steady hand!
-Videos should be no more than six minutes long.
+Videos should be no more than four minutes long.

 Send videos digitally to email@example.com.
 We recommend sharing these with us via a link to cloud storage (such as Dropbox, Google Drive or One Drive) or using a file sharing website such as WeTransfer (you can send up to 2GB of files for free).

 Please be aware that when you are choosing the music for your video you need to be mindful of the copyright and performing rules which govern the uploading of material to YouTube - this is where we will be hosting the Virtual Festival submissions.
-The RSCDS has already given you permission to use any material that has been produced by Headquarters.
+The RSCDS has already given you permission to use any material that has been produced by the Society.
 For any other recordings that you may wish to use you should seek permission from the owners of the recording before submitting your entry and complete the music permissions section on the application form.
 If you have any questions then contact us at firstname.lastname@example.org